bmlt-enabled/yap/docs/docs/helpline/different-bmlt-for-routing.md

----
-title: Using A Different BMLT server for routing
+# Using A Different BMLT server for routing
-sidebar_position: 3
----

 ---

 In order to specify a different BMLT root server for call routing but not for meeting list lookups, set the following variable in config.php.